Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/map/README.md

 # Map (Puzzle Type #18)

-This is a dedicated solver for Map
+This is a dedicated solver for Map.

 Below are the details of how to utilize the solver.
 In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

 (The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/map.html)